Are you facing a potential foreclosure, or considering it, and wondering what the home foreclosure process in Atlanta, Georgia is like?

 No matter what, if you need someone to make payments or sign documents on your behalf, then you need to look into obtaining a Georgia Power of Attorney.

 A Power of Attorney in Georgia costs about $130.
-Just go see a family lawyer in Atlanta and ask them for a power of attorney.
+Just go see an estate planning attorney in Atlanta and ask them for a power of attorney form in Georgia.

 What If You Inherited a House That’s Going Into Foreclosure?

 Have you inherited a house that you didn’t know needed the mortgage paid, or worse, you didn’t know you even inherited the house?

 The Georgia probate process should deflect the payments to the person who inherited the property.
 Even if you can’t swing an extra mortgage, you will be responsible to make the payments on that property.

 If you cannot make those payments, immediately reach out to the lender and tell them you cannot afford it and that you plan on selling the property.

 Then, reach out to a real estate agent and figure out what you need to repair to make it listable.
 Sometimes, this could cost thousands.
 And, quite frankly, it could take months to sell, putting you 2-4 months behind on payments.